 “concerned more with the needs and wishes of others than with one’s own; unselfish”

-Reality, however, is rarely so black and white and yet again through hard learned lessons (as tends to be the case with me…stubborn old goat that I am) I’ve come to realise that, to be a truly effective healer one must re-frame both selflessness and selfishness as traits which of themselves span a spectrum from positive through to negative.
+Reality, however, is rarely so black and white and yet again through hard learned lessons (as tends to be the case with me…stubborn old goat that I am) I’ve come to realise that, to be a truly effective healer you have to re-frame both selflessness and selfishness as traits which of themselves span a spectrum from positive through to negative.

-For example, reserving as much time and space for one’s own healing as one allocates for the healing of others in order to be well and effective can be a positive form of selfishness, whilst giving of one’s energy on an empty tank to the detriment of one’s health can be a negative form of selflessness.
+For example, reserving as much time and space for your own healing as you allocate for the healing of others in order to be well and effective can be a positive form of selfishness, whilst giving of your energy on an empty tank to the detriment of your health can be a negative form of selflessness.

-So how does one free oneself from this martyrdom of selflessness ?
-Whilst acknowledging that it’s not easy to overcome the guilt that comes with putting oneself first, particularly given this background of consistently modelled *selflessness is good* behaviour handed down through the generations, perhaps the first step is to try to re-frame these concepts as neither all good nor all bad.
+So how do you free yourself from this martyrdom of selflessness ?
+Whilst acknowledging that it’s not easy to overcome the guilt that comes with putting yourself first, particularly given this background of consistently modeled *selflessness is good* behaviour handed down through the generations, perhaps the first step is to try to re-frame these concepts as neither all good nor all bad.

 Ultimately, each one of us has to find our own unique balance between looking after and nurturing ourselves and others and there is no perfect *one size fits all* answer.